3 min read 1 Comment

 When coffee beans are exposed to air, they oxidize.
 Oxidation happens much more quickly after the beans have been ground.

-Oxidation is a chemical process of atoms losing electrons and chemical property changes.
 Think of an apple slice turning brown or metal rusting.

 Coffee, like browning apple slices and rusting metal, oxidizes, too.